kolkhis/prolug-coursework/security-engineering/unit4/unit4-worksheet.md

 ---

-- Air-gapped: A system that is almost completely isolated from the network (no network interfaces connected to the internet).
+- Air-gapped: A system that is almost completely isolated from the network, either physically or logically.
+    - Usually has no active network interfaces connected to the internet, or strict firewall rules block all traffic.
-    - Truly full isolation is not possible since we still need ingress and egress.
+    - Full isolation ("truly" air-gapping) is rare since we still need some minimal ingress and egress.
+    - Used in high-security environments to prevent remote compromise

+- Bastion: A hardened intermediary system that acts as a secure gateway between trusted and untrusted networks.
-- Bastion: A DMZ (demilitarized zone) in which the user is jailed, and only given the necessary tools needed to get to where they need to go.
+    - Usually in a DMZ (demilitarized zone) in which the user is jailed, and only given the necessary tools needed to get to where they need to go.
+    - Usually used to manage SSH access to sensitive servers.

 - Jailed process: A process that is isolated from the rest of the machine.
     - Usually can not interact with the base system as it is.